james-b-ashworth/james-b-ashworth/README.md

 ### Currently Working On, Personal Project:

-:baseball: I am working on a deep dive into baseball statistics.
+I am working on a deep dive into baseball statistics.
 I have been a baseball fan since I was a child, and it is my way of feeling connected to my father after his passing in 2015.
 One question I have is how does a current teams' players stack up against their opponents' current players.
 We often hear about how a player has performed against another team, but they fail to compensate for player changes YoY.
 Is it possible to create a better algorithm by breaking a team into 25 player pieces instead of a team?

 ### Ask Me About